 Reflections on the power and sample size of your study are essential to allow adequate inferential conclusions about your research hypotheses, both when designing your study and when interpreting the results.
-This course provides a gentle, non-technical introduction to the concept of statistical power and how this is influenced by sample size – among other factors, as well as a practical introduction to running your own power calculations in R, G*Power and SPSS for common statistical analyses such as t-tests and linear regression.
+This course provides a gentle, non-technical introduction to the concept of statistical power and how this is influenced by sample size – among other factors, as well as a practical introduction to running your own power calculations in R and G*Power for common statistical analyses such as t-tests, (repeated measures) ANOVA and linear regression.
+In addition, we will briefly touch upon sample size calculation for statistical analyses where no formal hypothesis test is conducted, e.g. confidence intervals, factor analysis and cluster analysis.
 We will also discuss the difference between significance and relevance, how power and effect size come into play during statistical tests and how p-values might be misleading as a standalone criterion for your hypotheses.

 Prices